omarubilla/Elis/README.md

 # Elis XR | AI Assistant
-We brought AI to the world.
+We added voice recognition and computer vision to our smart headphones prototype.